-- Transfer Credits - No transfer grades will be included in calculating GPA for the MSN and/or DNP program.
+- Transfer Credits

+- No transfer grades will be included in calculating GPA for the MSN and/or DNP program.
 No grade below a B- will be accepted for transfer credit in the MSN or DNP program.
-No anesthesia courses will be accepted for transfer to the DNP NAP. - Student Contact Information Graduate students must keep the SON Office informed of current phone numbers and addresses to ensure accurate contact information is available.
-This is important in case of emergency and for notifying students of cancellation of classes or residency experiences due to weather, or other unexpected events. - Non-degree Seeking (Student-at-Large) Eligible students may enroll in a maximum of nine (9) credits of graduate coursework without a completed, formal application to the Graduate Programs with permission of the chairperson and/or director as space permits.
+No anesthesia courses will be accepted for transfer to the DNP NAP.

+- Student Contact Information

+- Graduate students must keep the SON Office informed of current phone numbers and addresses to ensure accurate contact information is available.
+This is important in case of emergency and for notifying students of cancellation of classes or residency experiences due to weather, or other unexpected events.

+- Non-degree Seeking (Student-at-Large)

+Eligible students may appell in a maxim - Eligible students may enroll in a maximum of nine (9) credits of graduate coursework without a completed, formal application to the Graduate Programs with permission of the chairperson and/or director as space permits.
 Non-degree seeking students may apply for degree-seeking status at any time by completing the full formal application process.
-Up to 9 credits, with an earned grade of B- or above, may be taken as a non-degree seeking student and applied toward completion of a Graduate Program.
-(See Appendix F)
+Up to 9 credits, with an earned grade of B- or above, may be taken as a non-degree seeking student and applied toward completion of a Graduate Program (See Appendix B)